WHAT IS A VISITING RESEARCHER

 • Provision of office space

-• Visiting Researchers may sit in on and, where appropriate, participate in, Orpheus Institute and ORCiM events.
-The Institute can also arrange for Visitors to present their work at specific ORCiM and Orpheus events, to enable them to meet each other as well as other members of the artistic research community.
+• Visiting Researchers may sit in on and, where appropriate, participate in, Orpheus Institute and Orpheus Research Centre events.
+The Institute can also arrange for Visitors to present their work at specific Orpheus Research Centre and Orpheus Institute events, to enable them to meet each other as well as other members of the artistic research community.